 Step Four: Correct the pH Level

-Your swimming pool may still be green, but free of large debris and small particles.
-At this stage, you need to test and establish the pH level before adding any pH solution.
-A pH level of 7.4 ppm to 7.8 ppm is fine.
+At this point, your water may still be an off color, but it should be free of large and small particles.
+Now, you need to test and establish the pH level before adding any pH solution.
+A pH level of 7.4 to 7.8 is fine.
 Anything above or below that needs attention.

-Use the pH Plus (pH Increaser) to increase a pH level lower than 7.4 ppm.
-On the other hand, use pH Minus (pH Reducer) to decrease a pH level higher than 7.8 ppm.
-Ensure that the pH level is within the correct range, or else the swimming pool water will not clear up.
+Use the pH Plus (pH Increaser) to increase a pH level lower than 7.4.
+On the other hand, use pH Minus (pH Reducer) to decrease a pH level higher than 7.8.
+Ensure that the pH level is within the correct range, or else the water will not clear up.

 Step Five: Shock the Swimming Pool

-To shock the swimming pool, you chlorinate the water to kill algae and any bacteria that is present.
+The final step is to chlorinate the water to kill algae and any bacteria that is present.
 I like using liquid chlorine, preferably sodium hypo chloride.
-It works much faster than the powder counterpart.
-Check out when and how to shock your swimming pool.
+It works much faster than the powdered kind.
+Check out When and How to Shock Your Swimming Pool.

 Note: It's important to mention that this is an experimental process, therefore results will not appear after one day.
-A clear pool water is usually achieved after two or three days of correct chlorination.
+Clear pool water is usually achieved after two or three days of correct chlorination.
 If you feel that you need to use more chlorine, don't use a large amount in one go.
-Use the chlorine in a range of 3 or 4 gallons to start and wait to see if the pool clears up.
-If the first chlorination makes little to no change, add another 3 or 4 gallons of chlorine the following day.
+Use three or four gallons to start and wait to see if it clears up.
+If the first chlorination makes little to no change, add another three or four gallons the following day.

-Remember, this is a normal method used to raise free chlorine levels.
-Because a swimming pool cannot be over-shocked, you can add more and more chlorine every day until the swimming pool water totally clears up.
-If you find yourself in this stage, you may need to add algaecide to help kill the algae faster.
+Because a swimming pool cannot be over-shocked, you can add more and more chlorine every day until the water totally clears up.
+You may also need to add algaecide to help kill the algae faster.

 Step Six: Run the Filter 24 Hours a Day

-The more you run the swimming pool filter the faster the water will clear up.
-Also, remember that green or dirty swimming pool water will clog the filter system more frequently during this process, particularly the DE and Cartridge pool filters.
-As such, you need to backwash your filter every day to ensure that the filter operates effectively during the process.
+The more you run the filter, the faster the water will clear up.
+Also, remember that dirty swimming pool water will clog the filter system more frequently during this process, particularly the DE and cartridge pool filters.
+Because of this, you need to backwash your filter every day to ensure that it operates effectively during the process.

-Note: The more the filter runs and the more it is backwash, the faster the swimming pool water will clear up.
+Note: The more the filter runs and the more it is backwashed, the faster the water will clear up.

-Also, if you have the DE filter, this process may be shorter since the DE filter is more efficient in clearing up pool water than the sand or Cartridge counterparts.
-If you use a DE filter, remember to add a new DE substance after every backwash to speed up the clearing process.
+If you have the DE filter, this process may be shorter since the DE filter is more efficient than the sand or cartridge types, but you need to remember to add a new DE after every backwash to facilitate the process.

-In addition, whichever filter you are using, ensure that your pool filter system is functioning properly.
-If the filter system is not working properly, the pool water will never clear up after all these efforts, and you will have to replace or repair the filter.
+Whichever filter you are using, ensure that your system is functioning properly.
+If the filter system is not working properly, the pool water will never clear up, even after all this effort, and you will have to replace or repair the filter.

-- Free chlorine (added chlorine) is the substance responsible for attacking bacteria and other contaminants in the pool water.
-As the free chlorine is used up, combined chlorine (or chloramine) is formed.
-Combined chlorine cannot kill bacteria and other harmful organisms thriving in the pool water.
-The higher the combined chlorine in the pool water, the higher the chances of having pool algae.
+- Free chlorine (added chlorine) is the substance responsible for attacking bacteria and other contaminants.
+As the free chlorine is used up, combined chlorine (or chloramine) is formed, which cannot kill bacteria and other harmful organisms.
+The higher the combined chlorine in the water, the higher your chances of having algae.

 - There are a number of chlorine shocks you can buy.
-Whichever chlorine shock you choose to use, ensure that free chlorine is always maintained at 3 ppm.
+Whichever you choose, ensure that free chlorine is always maintained at 3 ppm.

-- It is recommended to maintain combined chlorine always below 0.5 ppm or at 0.0 ppm, if possible.
-To reduce chloramine levels in the pool water, the affected swimming pool should be shock chlorinated.
+- It is recommended to maintain combined chlorine levels always below 0.5 ppm or at 0.0 ppm, if possible.
+To reduce chloramine levels, you must shock the pool.

-- If you have an outdoor swimming pool, you can use Cyanuric acid as chlorine stabilizer to help prevent UV rays or hot water temperatures from consuming free chlorine at higher rates.
+- If you have an outdoor swimming pool, you can use cyanuric acid as chlorine stabilizer to help prevent UV rays or hot water temperatures from consuming free chlorine at a higher rate.

-- Ensure that you maintain the correct pH level of your pool water.
-It should always be between 7.4 ppm and 7.8 ppm with 7.6 ppm being the ideal level.
+- Ensure that you always maintain the correct pH level.
+It should always be between 7.4 and 7.8, with 7.6 being the ideal.

-- To control the pH, use either pH Plus (pH Increaser) such as muriatic or sulfuric acid, or use pH Minus (pH Reducer) such as soda ash to add or to reduce the pH balance respectively.
+- To control the pH, use either pH Plus (pH increaser) such as muriatic or sulfuric acid, or use pH Minus (pH reducer) such as soda ash.

-- When total alkalinity increase out of range (between 80 ppm and 120 ppm), pH and calcium will significantly increase to destructive to levels.
+- When total alkalinity (TA) increase out of range (between 80 ppm and 120 ppm), pH and calcium will increase to destructive to levels.

-- Ensure that you lower total alkalinity to recommended levels when out of balance to avoid issues with pH and calcium scaling.
+- Ensure that you lower TA to recommended levels to avoid issues with pH and calcium scaling.

-- It is always essential to frequently test your pool water and take chemical readings to ensure that water is chemically balanced.
-If possible, pool water test should be done on a daily or weekly basis depending on which chemical you are testing.
+- It is always essential to frequently test your water and take chemical readings to ensure that it is chemically balanced.
+If possible, testing should be done on a daily or weekly basis depending on which chemical you are testing for.

-- To avoid troublesome pool mathematics, after getting the correct values of all chemicals in the pool, I use a pool calculator to find appropriate amounts of pool chemicals to add into the pool.
-How easy could pool chemistry get?
+- To avoid troublesome mathematics, after getting the correct values of all chemicals, I use a pool calculator to find appropriate amounts of chemicals to add.
+How easy can pool chemistry get?

-- Your filtration and circulation system plays a very important role in pool maintenance.
-A faulty pool filter and poor circulation system will cause dirty and stagnant water, which may bring about green or cloudy pool water.
+- Your filtration and circulation system plays a very important role in pool health.
+A faulty filter and poor circulation system will cause dirty and stagnant water, which may bring about green or cloudy water.

 Which Pool Water Test Kit do You Use?

-This comprehensive DIY guide should work effectively for your efforts in getting rid of swimming pool algae.
-It is also important to note that maintaining a swimming pool is cheaper than the cost incurred when it turns green, black, yellow or cloudy.
+This comprehensive DIY guide should help in your efforts in eliminating algae.
+It is also important to note that maintaining a pool is cheaper than paying to rectify a problem.